-Anna Chiaretta Lavatelli, MCA Chicago, USA, Bridget O'Carroll, Museum of Contemporary Art Chicago, USA
+Anna Chiaretta Lavatelli, Independent, USA, Bridget O'Carroll, Museum of Contemporary Art Chicago, USA

 Storytelling through moving image is an essential part of museum content production, but tight budgets and even tighter schedules can make content dull and formulaic.
 So, how do you tell great stories with video?
 How do you ensure your colleagues are able to contribute and stay on schedule?